• Skip to primary navigation

 Potato starch is a cool option for tempura.
 It's a bit different from flour, but it packs a crunch.

-Use it just like tempura flour - one-to-one ratio.
-We found the batter came out crisp and light, almost airy.
+Use it just like tempura flour - one-to-one ratio (1:1 starch-to-flour swap keeps batter texture consistent).

 Potato starch is amazing for that golden, crunchy texture.
 One thing - it holds up great for frying and doesn't soak up oil like a sponge.

-If you're out of tempura flour, this gets the job done.
+If you're out of tempura flour, this gets the job done; also see potato ricer alternatives for mashing.

 4 - Tapioca Flour